 Eligible groups must have a local connection to the land or property they wish to nominate, and be one of the following types of organisations:

-- An unincorporated body with at least twenty one individual members who are registered to vote in the Wealden area
+- Unincorporated community groups with at least 21 members who are registered to vote within the Wealden district area

 - A charity

 We will not accept nominations from any other bodies.

 If you want to nominate an asset of community value you will be required to complete a nomination form.
 You can request a form known as the nomination form by emailing email@example.com

 The form has three main sections covering your organisation, the asset you wish to nominate and why you believe the asset is of community value.
 Please read the guidance notes we provide you to enable you to complete the form.